sigrdrifa/lucid-from-html/README.md

 ...

-This repository hosts the code to the `lucid-from-html` tool.
+This repository hosts the code to the `lucid-from-html` tool, derived from [@jaspervdj](https://github.com/jaspervdj).
+It is quite rough, and doubtless many examples do not work.
+The test suite is in progress.

+Please report any issues (including examples of html files that don’t parse correctly) at the [issue tracker](https://github.com/dbaynard/lucid-from-html/issues).

-# Installation
+# Install

 1. Clone the repository.